GrzegorzKossowski/job_ros-cart/README.md

 Not participated, but wanna try anyway.
 3h time olnly.
 It took me a bit more time to finish...
 It is a 'very-fast-coding' task anyway.
-No time to hesitate, so code looks like it looks 😇 React part only.
-Node server added for fun and pracice.
+No time to hesitate, so code looks like it looks 😇 The task part was React only.
+Node server added for fun and practice.

 ## Description